 Middle East & North Africa Studies

 For students enrolled in the College of Arts & Sciences, the program offers a solid and flexible major in Middle East & North Africa Studies.
-Bridging humanities and social sciences, the major is known for its rigorous language work: our students learn one or more of the four MENA languages (Arabic, Hebrew, Persian/Farsi, and Turkish) that are taught, from beginning to advanced levels, in the CAS Department of Modern Languages & Comparative Literature.
+Bridging humanities and social sciences, the major is known for its rigorous language work: our students learn one or more of the four MENA languages (Arabic, Hebrew, Persian/Farsi, and Turkish) that are taught, from beginning to advanced levels, in the CAS Department of World Languages & Literatures.
 Study abroad is strongly encouraged for all interested students and is well integrated with requirements for the MENA major.
-BU sponsors four study abroad programs in the MENA region: Rabat, Morocco; Haifa, Israel; Istanbul, Turkey; and an exchange program at the American University in Beirut, Lebanon.
+BU sponsors two study abroad programs in the MENA region: Rabat, Morocco, and Haifa, Israel.